 Springfield Chapter NSDAR

-Springfield Chapter was organized February 11, 1895 just a few years after the founding of the National Society.
-The Organizing Regent was Kate J. Chatterton Hickox, whose parents were pioneer residents of Springfield.
-The Charter Members were women who were active in their churches and the community, and they encouraged their sisters and cousins to join.
-We received our charter November 5, 1895.
-Springfield Chapter is celebrating its 125th birthday in 2020 with several events throughout the year, including an afternoon tea at the historic Inn at 835.
+Springfield Chapter was organized February 11, 1895.
+The 24 Charter Members were active in their churches and the community and encouraged their sisters and cousins to join.
+We received our charter November 5, 1895 and recently celebrated our 125th birthday in 2020 with several events including a 125th Anniversary Tea at the historic Inn at 835.

 To learn if you are eligible to join DAR, click on: Eligibility.To learn more about our city, visit these links: